FAQ – HEIRO

 B. Horses with no past Laminitis issues that are showing signs of Equine Insulin Resistance and are in areas of snow, may use HEIRO seasonally from March 1 – December 1.
 Many owners do keep their horse on year round due to how well the horse does.
 Horses in areas of year round fresh grass grazing will require year round HEIRO to help control Insulin and keep Laminitis away.

-How Do You Test for Insulin Resistance in Horses?
+How Do You Test for Horse Insulin Resistance?

 For more details on the blood test, how to handle the blood, and where to send please go to How to Test Correctly for Insulin Resistance in Horses on the main menu.